 Auto-Fix Reconciliation

-When you ship a fix, Vygl notices automatically: a previously-seen fingerprint that doesn’t reappear in a full scan of the default branch is marked auto_fixed.
-Triage state — including AI verdicts, comments, and history — is preserved on the historical record.
+When you ship a fix, Vygl notices automatically: a previously-seen fingerprint that doesn’t reappear in a full scan is marked auto_fixed.
+Reconciliation is per-branch and per-scan-type, so each branch evolves independently and a SAST-only scan can’t accidentally close SCA findings.

 When auto-fix runs

-full_scan=true— the scan covered the entire repository, not a PR diff or a partial run.- Branch is the project’s default branch (
+full_scan=true— the scan covered the entire repository, not a PR diff or a partial run.- The ingest specifies a branch — any branch, not just the project’s default.
+Each branch reconciles its own row state.

 What’s preserved